 NGF TOP 100 BUSINESSES IN GOLF

-Founded in 1996, Kevin Plank’s Under Armour entered the golf apparel market in the early 2000s, signing its first PGA Tour player, Hunter Mahan, in 2003.
+Under Armour’s innovative products are targeted to consumers with active lifestyles.
 Beyond the company’s vaunted base layers, the Under Armour golf line is primarily comprised of polo shirts, pants and shorts, outerwear, accessories, and shoes – for men, women and kids.